 Don’t just copy-paste a job description you found online and let your job ad drown in a sea of sameness.
 Tailor your recruitment marketing strategy so that it speaks to your ideal candidate and connects with their values and interests.

-Now, bear with us as we cover a lot of detail below.
-We understand that it’s a lot to absorb.
-So, if you need support or don’t have the time to put all of this into action, our Recruitment Marketing experts are here to help!
 With that said, before we detail how to write a great job description and ideal candidate specification, let’s start with some broader guidelines that underpin the rest of your recruitment marketing campaign.

 Avoid unconscious bias and stereotypes in your copy